 Service user, 20 years old

-This service supported 67 individual young people this year.
-We focused on making Nightstop more accessible and strengthening mediation on the Island to help young people return home safely and prevent homelessness from taking place.
+This service supported 67 young people this year.
+We focused on making Nightstop more accessible and strengthening mediation on the Island to help young people return home safely and prevent homelessness.

-Nightstop was used 46 times this year which is the highest number of bed nights ever delivered in Guernsey, it was used in 64% of emergency accommodation we provided a significant increase on previous years.
-There were other highlight for Nightstop also as we secured grants to provide volunteers with additional training and social opportunities, boosting confidence and retention.
-Funding was also sourced to create new host home videos to give young people virtual and visual tours during inductions to nightstop increasing the numbers taking up the offer of Nightstop.
+Nightstop was used 46 times this year, the highest number of bed nights ever delivered in Guernsey.
+It accounted for 64% of emergency accommodation, a significant increase on previous years.
+Other highlights included securing grants to provide volunteers with extra training and social opportunities, boosting confidence and retention.
+We also sourced funding to create new host home videos, giving young people virtual tours during Nightstop inductions and increasing uptake.

-To enhance mediation, we brought UK Mediation to Guernsey for specialist homelessness prevention training for our team, we also extended this offer to colleagues in Exploitation, Early Help, Family Proceedings, and At Home in Guernsey recognising the importance having mediation skills across our community can have in preventing homelessness.
+To enhance mediation, we brought UK Mediation to Guernsey to deliver specialist homelessness prevention training for our team.
+We extended this offer to colleagues in Exploitation, Early Help, Family Proceedings, and At Home in Guernsey, recognising the value of mediation skills across our community in preventing homelessness.

 Find out more about the support we offer young people affected by homelessness.